gwm17/attpc_conduit/README.md

 - `--viewer-ip`: The IP address of the machine running the Rerun viewer
 - `--viewer-port`: The port number of the Rerun viewer
+- `--event-cache-size`: The size of the event building cache in GRAW frames
+- `--n-threads`: The number of threads given to the Conduit backend runtime

 This runs a the conduit with a default analysis pipeline.
 In general, however, you'll want to adjust analysis parameters or pipeline settings.
 Running the